 A repeater access point is not connected to the wired LAN; it is placed within radio range of an access point connected to the wired LAN to extend the range of your infrastructure or to overcome an obstacle that blocks radio communication.
-You can configure either the 2.4-GHz radio or the 5-GHz radio as a repeater.
-In access points with two radios, only one radio can be a repeater; the other radio must be configured as a root radio.
+You can configure access point/bridge radio as a repeater.

 The repeater forwards traffic between wireless users and the wired LAN by sending packets to either another repeater or to an access point connected to the wired LAN.
 The data is sent through the route that provides the best performance for the client.
-When you configure an access point as a repeater, the access point's Ethernet port does not forward traffic.
+When you configure the access point/bridge as a repeater, the access point's Ethernet port does not forward traffic.